vangao/save-clipboard-image/README.md

 A macOS helper that saves the current clipboard image into the folder shown by the front Finder window (falls back to Desktop) and gives visual feedback.
 Designed to be added as a Finder toolbar button.

+## Quick Start (Prebuilt App)
+- Download: On GitHub, click `Code` → `Download ZIP`, unzip it, and locate `Save Image.app` inside the folder.
+(Alternatively: `git clone` and use the bundled `Save Image.app`.)
+- Install: Drag `Save Image.app` to `~/Applications`.
+- First launch: Because the app isn’t signed/notarized, macOS may warn that it’s from an unidentified developer.
+  - Easiest: Right‑click `Save Image.app` → `Open` → `Open`.
+  - Advanced: Remove quarantine with `xattr -dr com.apple.quarantine "~/Applications/Save Image.app"`.
+- Add to toolbar: See “Install & Add To Toolbar” below.
+- Use: Follow the steps in “Use” below.

 ## What’s Here
 - `src/main.swift`: Swift source that saves the clipboard image.
 - `build.sh`: Builds the self-contained `Save Image.app` bundle.